 EES implemented the entire scope of installation during each store's off hours, from 10:00 PM to 5:30 AM, so as not to interrupt important early morning contractor business.
 EES was responsible for having the work areas 100% clean and functioning by 5:30 AM.
 One location per night was completed per EES crew, with up to twelve crews operating simultaneously up and down our assigned region, the Eastern Seaboard.

 "Partnering with EES to provide the heavy construction services they do so well, freed our technicians to stay customer-focused at the store level."

 Fixed Costs, Multiple Crews, and Flexible Scheduling:

-EES' access to an extensive network of electricians, tradesman, and labor pools allowed work to commence simultaneously at multiple locations, which drastically accelerated the completion schedules for this large scale roll out.
+EES' access to an extensive network of electricians, tradesmen, and labor pools allowed work to commence simultaneously at multiple locations, which drastically accelerated the completion schedules for this large-scale roll out.

 When scheduling delays did occur because of weather, material shortages, etc., our independent crews just moved onto the next location, with no lost time.

 "The flexibility of EES' crews and their commitment to our clients, no disturbance to business directive, made our roll out a success."